Nekhoroshev type stability for non-local semilinear Schr\"odinger equations: Setting

+where \( x_m = \max\{x_1,\dots,x_d\} \) for all \( x_l \geq c \). \end{enumerate} This class \( \mathcal{F} \) encapsulates functions that grow sufficiently fast and satisfy a quasi-additivity property essential for controlling nonlinear interactions in stability estimates.

-Two typical classes of functions satisfying the conditions are infinitely differentiable but non-analytic: the Gevrey class and the logarithmic ultra-differentiable function class.
-For $f(x)=x^\theta$,with $0<\theta<1$, the weighting corresponds to the Gevrey class function space, which we denote by $W^G_{s,\theta}$.
-Similarly, for $f(x)=(\ln x)^q,x>c$, it corresponds to the logarithm ultra-differentiable function space, which we denote as $W^U_{s,q}$.
+Two typical weight functions determine spaces of infinitely differentiable functions that are not necessarily analytic, such as the Gevrey class and the logarithmic ultra-differentiable function class.
+Specifically, for \( f(x) = x^\theta \) with \( 0 < \theta < 1 \), the associated weight corresponds to the Gevrey class function space, denoted by \( W^G_{s,\theta} \).
+On the other hand, for \( f(x) = (\ln x)^q \) with \( x > c \), the weight corresponds to the logarithmic ultra-differentiable function space, denoted by \( W^U_{s,q} \).
+Lemma \ref{function} confirms that both \( x^\theta \) and \( (\ln x)^q \) satisfy the conditions of the function class \( \mathcal{F} \), making them admissible weights in this framework.

+We denote by \( B_s(r) \) the ball in \( W_s \) centered at the origin with radius \( r \).
+For a functional \( H \) defined on the space \( W_s \), it induces the following Hamiltonian system:

+Here, the Hamiltonian system describes the evolution of the Fourier coefficients \( u_{(j,\pm 1)} \) under the functional \( H \), where \( \i \) represents the imaginary unit.